a28dev/a28dev.github.io/index.md

 We cannot sit back and let corporations continue to profit off of this injustice.
 It is time for a new amendment to the US constitution which ends the exception and allows for prisoners to earn a living wage for their work.

 ## Join a growing campaign to end this loophole once and for all

-You can play your part and help in a number of ways

 * [Contact](https://myreps.datamade.us/) your local state and federal representatives and urge them to support a resolution to amend the constitution to end the exception for slavery as a punishment